shanmithk/Python-Games/lessons/00_Getting_Started/README.md

 file you are reading now ) and right click to get the pop up menu.
 Then select "Open Preview".
 This will open the file in the Markdown viewer.

-The Markdown files will nearly always becalled "README.md" or "00_README.md", but sometimes there will be markdown files with other names.
+The Markdown files will nearly always be called "README.md" or "00_README.md", but sometimes there will be Markdown files with other names.

 ## Reading Code